tensorflow/tfjs/docs/tutorials/performance.md

 ### Understanding CPU / GPU interlocks and `NDArray.getValuesAsync()`

-The most common thing that will cause a performance issue is a blocking `gl.readPixels` calls on the main thread.
+The most common thing that will cause a performance issue is a blocking `gl.readPixels` call on the main thread.
 This is the underlying WebGL call that downloads NDArrays from a WebGL texture to the CPU.
 This function returns a `Float32Array` with the underlying values from the `WebGLTexture`-backed `NDArray`.